-- 2013 A two hour training session on proctoring the National Board of Medical Examiners web-based examinations.
-On May 31, 2013 I was a chief proctor for the year 1 exam for our medical students. - 2012 A semester course "Pedagogy of Teaching & Learning Online: Teaching Online Matters" to introduce and teach instructors how to properly implement an online course to pass the Quality Matters criteria for online teaching. - 2012 Two hour workshop entitled "Building Small Group Facilitation" by Dr. Elza Mylona. - 2012 Three-day Workshop entitled "Compass Program for Academic Advancement" presented for the Academy for Academic Leadership.
-This program provides early to mid-career faculty with one-on-one academic advancement guidance and an understanding of the culture of higher education. - 2011 Workshop entitled "How to use clickers? "(audience response system)" by Turning Technology.

-- Workshop entitled "How to Make Competencies Work for You (and Not Just Jump Through Hoops)" by Drs.
+- 2021 'Best Practices for Mentoring with an Eye and Ear toward Diversity, Equity, Inclusion, and Justice' sponsored by the IAMSE Café community to hear from students what has been the most useful and meaningful mentoring experiences on January 5th, 2021. - 2013 A two-hour training session on proctoring the National Board of Medical Examiners web-based examinations.
+On May 31, 2013 I was a chief proctor for the year 1 exam for our medical students. - 2012 A semester course "Pedagogy of Teaching & Learning Online: Teaching Online Matters" to introduce and teach instructors how to properly implement an online course to pass the Quality Matters criteria for online teaching. - 2012 Two-hour workshop entitled "Building Small Group Facilitation" by Dr. Elza Mylona. - 2012 Three-day Workshop entitled "Compass Program for Academic Advancement" presented for the Academy for Academic Leadership.
+This program provides early to mid-career faculty with one-onone academic advancement guidance and an understanding of the culture of higher education. - 2011 Workshop entitled "How to use clickers? "(audience response system)" by Turning Technology. - 2009 Workshop entitled "How to Make Competencies Work for You (and Not Just Jump Through Hoops)" by Drs.
 Jim Clardy and Eugene Smith for the Accreditation Council for Graduate Medical Education - 2007-2008 Accepted as a candidate into the Academy of Medical Educators at Marshall University School of Medicine in the summer of 2007.
 I ended up graduating from this program in the Spring of 2008 as a Master Educator and a member of the Academy of Medical Educators - 2007 Workshop entitled "ABC's of Teaching and Learning in Medicine" by Drs.
-Nancy Searle and Teri Lee Turner from Baylor College of Medicine - 2007 Workshop entitled "Using the NBME Format How to write and analyze the Test items?" by Dr. Carolyn Cambor, M.D. from University of Pennsylvania School of Medicine - 2006 Six session workshop provided to the medical school faculty by Dr. Steven Fish in the summer for improvement of medical teaching - 2006 Workshop entitled "How to Promote Self Directed Learning?" by Dr. Charles H. Rohren from Mayo Clinic (2hrs) - 2005 Teaching workshop at Marshall University presented by Dr. L. Dee Fink titled "A Self-Directed Guide to Designing Courses for Significant Learning" - 2004 Workshop entitled "Creating your Style: What is your Teaching Perspective/Learning Perspective" by Dr. Nancy Bennett from Harvard Medical School (2hrs) - 2004 Faculty improvement workshop entitled "Identifying and Mentoring at Risk Students" organized by Winifred Black at Marshall University
+Nancy Searle and Teri Lee Turner from Baylor College of Medicine - 2007 Workshop entitled "Using the NBME Format How to write and analyze the Test items?" by Dr. Carolyn Cambor, M.D. from University of Pennsylvania School of Medicine - Six session workshop provided to the medical school faculty by Dr. Steven Fish in the summer for improvement of medical teaching - Workshop entitled "How to Promote Self Directed Learning?" by Dr. Charles H. Rohren from Mayo Clinic (2hrs) - 2005 Teaching workshop at Marshall University presented by Dr. L. Dee Fink titled "A Self-Directed Guide to Designing Courses for Significant Learning" - Workshop entitled "Creating your Style: What is your Teaching Perspective/Learning Perspective" by Dr. Nancy Bennett from Harvard Medical School (2hrs) - Faculty improvement workshop entitled "Identifying and Mentoring at Risk Students" organized by Winifred Black at Marshall University